pratikshalakare/RestAssuredFramework-Java/README.md

 - Updating user details
 - Getting user details

-## Instructions to Run Swagger Petstore - OpenAPI 3.0 Locally
+## Instructions to Run Swagger Petstore

 1. Clone this project (https://github.com/pratikshalakare/RestAssuredFramework-Java.git)
 2. Navigate to the 'PetStore-RestAssured' folder from the terminal window.